 How about writing yourself a letter from your ex saying those things?
 It’s not exactly the same as your ex doing it for you, but you will be surprised how healing this can be.

 Our brains can often be fooled into thinking and acting as if they are experiencing something real, even when it’s simulated.
-Write the letter form your ex to you and as you read it, imagine that he or she sent it to you.
+Write the letter from your ex to you and as you read it, imagine that he or she sent it to you.
 Your brain might think that is actually what’s going on.
 Take in the apology and allow some heart healing.
 This will give you less baggage to take forward.

 Step 4: Lessons learned